 Of note is NeighborhoodScout's research finding that the neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the community truly stands out from the rest in this regard.

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Residents of the neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
-81.2% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
-This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.6% of U.S. neighborhoods.
+78.5% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
+This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.5% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 The neighbors in the neighborhood in Point Mugu are low income, making it among the lowest income neighborhoods in America.
 NeighborhoodScout's research shows that this neighborhood has an income lower than 100.0% of U.S. neighborhoods.
 In addition, 0.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 100.0% of America's neighborhoods.

-In the neighborhood in Point Mugu, CA, residents most commonly identify their ethnicity or ancestry as Irish (11.2%).
-There are also a number of people of Mexican ancestry (9.3%), and residents who report Sub-Saharan African roots (8.4%), and some of the residents are also of African ancestry (8.4%), along with some Dominican ancestry residents (8.4%), among others.
+In the neighborhood in Point Mugu, CA, residents most commonly identify their ethnicity or ancestry as Mexican (18.7%).
+There are also a number of people of Irish ancestry (10.3%), and residents who report South American roots (3.7%).

-Here most residents (68.2%) drive alone in a private automobile to get to work.
-In addition, quite a number also carpool with coworkers, friends, or neighbors to get to work (13.1%) and 8.4% of residents also hop out the door and walk to work for their daily commute.
+Here most residents (64.5%) drive alone in a private automobile to get to work.
+In addition, quite a number also hop out the door and walk to work to get to work (21.5%) and 9.3% of residents also carpool with coworkers, friends, or neighbors for their daily commute.
 In a neighborhood like this, as in most of the nation, many residents find owning a car useful for getting to work.